snahil28/CSStudyInstruments/bugs/weekly_update_instructions.md

 ## Bug Fix Stages

-As part of each log entry please describe your progress working on the bug by labeling it with one of the following stages:
+As part of each log entry, please describe your progress working on the bug by labeling it with one of the following stages:

 *Bug Identified:*